 - ACADEMIC POSITION (Former): Thomas M. Cooley Law School, Adjunct Professor of NITA Trial Skills

-- Implementing a multi-million dollar special assessment district with MDEQ and special federal financing for sewer system improvement and extension.
+- Implementing a multi-million dollar special assessment district with EGLE and special federal financing for sewer system improvement and extension.

 - Litigated through trial complex sewer treatment plant capacity suit involving issues of annexation.